m-ly/react-call-taker-guide/README.md

 #### Keywords

 - Implement method to edit keywords
+- ~~implement a method to delete keywords~~
 - Build and Style the keywords cards.
+- Refactor Keywords so that input is a textbox, and multiple words can be entered at once

 #### Questions

 - When a question is updated, invalidate query of the question and update the list automatically.
-- Implement a function to delete and individual question.
-When this is complete, it should invalidate the query and update the list of questions automatically
+- ~~Implement a function to delete and individual question.~~ When this is complete, it should invalidate the query and update the list of questions automatically
 - Build and Style the questions

+#### Loading Screen

+- Implement a stylized loader

 #### Tests